seedstack/website/content/addons/supports/spring/transactions.md

 ---

-You can specify a Spring-based transaction handler in your SEED transaction demarcation by adding the `@SpringTransactionManager` annotation besides the `@Transactional` one.
+You can specify a Spring-based transaction handler in your Seed transaction demarcation by adding the `@SpringTransactionManager` annotation besides the `@Transactional` one.

 # Spring transaction manager definition

-You can define any valid Spring transaction manager in any Spring context known by SEED Spring support.
+You can define any valid Spring transaction manager in any Spring context known by Seed Spring support.
 Example:

 	<bean id="transactionManager" class="org.springframework.orm.hibernate3.HibernateTransactionManager">
 		<property name="sessionFactory" ref="sessionFactory" />